After changing the default charset from

 It can be any of those errors depending on whether the table's storage engine is: MySIAM, InnoDb or InnoDb with

-String storage size vary depends on if the column is fixed-length or variable-length, it also depends on the charset it takes more bytes to storage a japanese character than an ASCII/Latin letter.
+String storage size vary depends on whether the column is fixed-length or variable-length.
+It also depends on the charset, it takes more bytes to storage a japanese character than an ASCII/Latin letter.

 CHAR is a fixed-length while

 All fixed-length data types uses all the bytes they were declared.
 For example

 CHAR(16), no matter what's its value, it's right padded with spaces to fill up to the specific length.
 On the other hand

 VARCHAR only uses 1 byte + the content size.

 VARCHAR requires a prefix value of 1 byte to store the length of the string if the size is less than 256, otherwise it will uses 2 bytes.

 One tip is not to use CHAR if you are not going to use all the characters almost all the time, because the size can pile up with empty strings column.